-If you can afford to go on a six-hour trip, or longer, do it.
-Here’s why: going to and from the fishing grounds will take away about three to four hours.
-Which leaves you with about solid three hours of fishing.
-If you’re a newbie, you’ll need some time to get used to it before you start reeling in pounds of flaky fish meat.
+If you can afford to go on a six-hour trip or longer, do it.
+Here’s why: traveling to and from the best fishing grounds can take three or four hours total.
+This leaves you with a solid three hours of fishing.
+If you’re a newbie, you’ll need some time to get used to it before you start reeling in pounds of flaky fish.

-Six-hour trips for adults range from $75 to 80$, while kids need to pay about 10$ less.
-Again this varies across party boats, but you can find a good deal in Destin.
-Four-hour trips will cost about $65, but you won’t have the time to head further out where the good fish are.
+Six-hour trips for adults range from $75 to $80, while kids need to pay about $10 less.
+Again, this varies across party boats, but you can always find a good deal in Destin.
+Four-hour trips will cost roughly $65, but you won’t have the time to head further out where the good fish are.

-Longer trips, which I do recommend to people with some experience, are about $100 and run for about 10 hours.
+Longer trips are definitely the best option for people with some experience.
+They run somewhere around the $100 mark and last for about 10 hours.
 It’s possible to go fishing longer than that too.
 But in that case, go on a private charter and save yourself some time.
-Private charters are usually faster so you will have more time for fishing.

 How experienced are you?

-Is this your very first deep sea fishing party boat trip?
-If so, I’d say go with a half day trip.
+Is this your first fishing trip on a party boat?
+If so, go with a half day trip.
 Book a four-hour trip, but have in mind that this might not get you to the Red Snapper fisheries.
-You will be able to get some other decent fish too and see how much you like fishing.
-As I’ve said earlier, my warmest recommendation is to go on a six-hour trip first.
+You’ll be able to get some other decent fish, though, and see how much you like fishing.
+As we’ve said earlier, our top recommendation is to go on a six-hour trip first.